 - Finish the work you have stared before taking on anything

 To get started, grab some Post-Its or uniform size paper squares you’ve cut out.
 On each of the squares, list all the things, projects, tasks and worries that you’re responsible for at work and/or in life.
 Only include one project, task or to do on a square.
 You may want to break large projects down to the tasks that it will take to complete the project as a whole.
 This activity should be pretty simple.
 It might be a bit painful, so have a reward lined up for when you’ve completed it to thank yourself for taking this step towards creating less stress for yourself.
-Here’s an example of some washi tape frames you could create & use for your wall kanban.

 For those things in the To Do column that have a deadline, make a note of the due date in the corner and estimate the time you think it will take you to complete it.
 If it will take days, add an extra day.
 If it will take several hours, add an extra hour.
 If it will take 60 minutes, add another 30 minutes.